 This command will return information about the kubernetes

-service that is automatically created by Kubernetes that points to the API server.
+service that is automatically created by Kubernetes and points to the API server.
 The IP reported here can be checked against any error coming from Container Agent on startup.
 It will output something like:

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE